tylerjzender/Network_Layer_Testing/README.md

 passed through the network to track a 'total running accuracy'.
 This data was then visualized using tensorboard.

 ![NetworkLayerTesting_Tensorboard](https://user-images.githubusercontent.com/77171947/104414421-39bdb780-553e-11eb-976b-620aa43c50a4.JPG)
-Figure 1: Visualized data for each network's running total accuracy vs batch number during training in tensorboard.
+Figure 1: Visualized data for each network's running total accuracy vs batch number during training in tensorboard

 Predictions were also compared to the dataset labels and entered into a confusion matrix.
 The matrix is printed out at the end of the script along with the total correct prediction for each network.

 ![NetworkLayerTesting_ResultsAndMats](https://user-images.githubusercontent.com/77171947/104414422-3a564e00-553e-11eb-84eb-f0dc62650243.JPG)
-Figure 2: Produced data for each of the three networks including total number of correct predictions and confusion matrix.
+Figure 2: Produced data for each of the three networks including total number of correct predictions and confusion matrix

 Though this script includes only one trial for each of the three types of networks and though these networks are not necessarily completely equivalent barring their difference in number of layers, the data points to the fact that the running accuracy for